phthlaap/simple-blog/contents/en/last-day.md

 I remember went I decide to end my 7 years work for Kyanon Digital.
 I thought, with about 30 years working in my life, I must to change company at lead one time.
 It is a good experience.

 Ogilvy Vietnam have good working environment, good benefit, there are many good people in my team.
-Thanks everyone help me
+Thanks everyone help me have that experience moment.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTExODMzODA2MywtNjY2MzMzMTMzLC0yMD
+eyJoaXN0b3J5IjpbLTE4NzM4OTA3MzAsLTY2NjMzMzEzMywtMj
-kyNjA5NjIxLC05ODIzMTUxNTcsMTY5MjA3MDk3MSwtMTg5NjYw
+A5MjYwOTYyMSwtOTgyMzE1MTU3LDE2OTIwNzA5NzEsLTE4OTY2
-NjY3MSwtMTE5ODE4MjY4Miw5MTIxNDUyMTAsNzMwOTk4MTE2XX
+MDY2NzEsLTExOTgxODI2ODIsOTEyMTQ1MjEwLDczMDk5ODExNl
-0=
+19
 -->